 If we inspect the house and determine that an AUTHORIZED pet is damaging the property in any way, displays aggressive behavior, or is a nuisance to the neighbors, you will be asked to repair the damage and/or remove the pet from the premises.
 Dogs cannot be allowed outside overnight and unattended.
 If you fail to comply within two days of notification, your lease will be terminated as soon as possible.

 Service Animals: By law, service pets for disabled persons may reside at the property without extra rent or deposits.
 Resident must provide third party documentation of the necessity of said animal and its status as a service animal.
-The required documentation for a service animal is included in the Forms section of this handbook.
+The Mars Hill Realty Group Assistive Animal Medical Provider form must be submitted for approval.
 We will make every reasonable accommodation necessary in these circumstances.

-Along with the Rental Application, applicants are required to submit the following supporting documents to:
+Along with the Rental Application, applicants are required to submit the following supporting documents to Support@MarsHillRealty.com.

 - Copies of photo identification (i.e., driver ’s license, passport, etc.)

 - Proof of income (i.e., last three months’ pay stubs, offer letter if relocating for new employment, last two tax returns if self-employed, etc.)

 - If employment is less than 2 years, add previous employment to your online application.